 The secret to promoting independence and making it sustainable isn’t about making one “big” change.
 It’s a series of smaller changes that combine to look like a bigger change from the outside.

-So start developing skills with low risk daily activities – the cooking, the washing and the ironing.
+So start developing skills with daily activities – the cooking, the washing and the ironing.
 Then when you’re both ready, move onto social and life skills – communication, relationships, shopping and participation in local community groups.

 These daily life skills will build confidence and prepare your loved one for the next step, which is developing employment skills – money handling, using technology and taking part in interviews.